gabeklein/expressive-mvc/README.md

 <h1 id="section-global">Global Models</h1>

-While context is recommended to ensure isolation, you may want to have just one controller for a particular purpose.
-Think concepts like Login, Settings, Routes, and interacting with outside APIs.
+While context helps with contextual-isolation, we may want one controller serving a particular purpose for an entire app.
+Think concepts like login, routes, and interaction with external APIs.

 <!-- > For instance, if ever used [react-router](https://github.com/ReactTraining/react-router), you'll know `<BrowserRouter>` is really only needed for its Provider.
 You won't have more than one at a time. -->

-For this, we have `Singleton`, to share state while ignoring placement.
+For this, we have `Singleton`, to create and share state while ignoring placement.
 Hooks are the same as `Model` counterparts, except under the hood they always retrieve a single, promoted instance.

 <br/>